apjones6/DiceRoller/README.md

 ## Version History ##

+### In Development

+ - Updated dice icons in pick view
+ - Added watermarks to Favourites, History and Results views
+ - Updated MVVM Light version

 ### **Version 2.1.1** - 9 February 2014

  - Fix for version update where previous version was not an explicit 'update from' version